albin-johansson/centurion/docs/pages/api/graphics/color.rst

   void draw(cen::renderer& renderer)
   {
-    // Create a color that identical to magenta except for different alpha constexpr auto customMagenta = cen::colors::magenta.with_alpha(182);
+    // Create a color that is identical to magenta except for different alpha constexpr auto customMagenta = cen::colors::magenta.with_alpha(182);

     // Explicit RGB components, alpha defaults to 0xFF (255)